 However, that doesn't mean that there aren't good restaurants there.
 Nina's is proof.

-The staff all were friendly and sat us right away.
-Let us tell you--the staff is super accommodating and friendly here!
-They really were on the ball when it came to service and when it came to making us feel sure we were welcome there.
-We really appreciated that and we know you will too.
+The staff all were friendly and sat me right away.
+Let me tell you--the staff is super accommodating and friendly here!
+They really were on the ball when it came to service and when it came to making me feel sure I was welcome there.
+I really appreciated that.

-In fact, we asked an employee—we later found out it's Chef David from Guatemala who opened Nina's Cafe—if the street meters were enforced, and he kind of just waved his hand and said to not worry about it.
-He could tell we were kind of worried and said he would alert us if he saw a parking enforcer.
+In fact, I asked an employee—I later found out it's Chef David from Guatemala who opened Nina's Cafe—if the street meters were enforced, and he kind of just waved his hand and said to not worry about it.
+He could tell I was kind of worried and said he would alert us if he saw a parking enforcer.
 Now that's service!

-We also got a strawberry smoothie along with a banana smoothie, and when we tasted them, we immediately knew that real fruit went in--not some weird concentrate fruit!
+I also got a strawberry smoothie along with a banana smoothie, and when I tasted them, I immediately knew that real fruit went in--not some weird concentrate fruit!
 Extra bonus.

 Overall, Nina's Cafe is simply a really awesome and inexpensive place to eat in Huntington Park.
 It's probably one of our favorite hidden gem restaurants in all of Los Angeles, to be honest with you.
 You simply can't go wrong with ACTUALLY GOOD FOOD (we want to emphasize this point--it was good!), great service, and an awesome atmosphere.